 1. Organizing and planning

-Here it would help if you defined the following things.
+CRP would help if you define the following things.

 - Objectives: Define reasonable goals and write them down.
-Make sure that objectives must be excellent and clear.
-Then, select the CRP objectives so that they support companies objectives.
+Make sure that objectives are excellent and clear.
+Then, select the CRP objectives to support the company’s objectives.

 - Organizing: Determine the responsible person for conducting the procedure and acting upon outputs.
 Transparently define the role of each member who participates in CRP and ensures the involvement of vendors and consultants.